freddy-jay/Tetris/Readme.md

 * No hold functionality.
 * No box showing the next tetrominoes.
 * In the official Tetris, if a tetromino is rotated but the target spot is occupied or out of bounds, the tetromino may slightly be moved to a space that is free via a “wall- kick” system.
-We do not implement this, we simply do not rotate if the target spot is occupied or out of bounds.
+This is not implemented the tetromino is not rotated if the target spot is occupied or out of bounds.